Machine Explanations and Human Understanding: Experiments

-\para{Study details.} We use crowdsourcing platform Prolific\footnote{\url{https://prolific.co}} and recruit $242$ participants; $136$ in the \withintuition group, $106$ in the \nointuition group, following our power analysis (participant demographics in the appendix).
+We use crowdsourcing platform Prolific\footnote{\url{https://prolific.co}.} and recruit $242$ participants; $136$ in the \withintuition group, $106$ in the \nointuition group, following our power analysis.
+Participants' age range from 18 to 79 with an average of 38.
+There are 121 female and 121 male participants.
+Participation was limited to adults in the US and first language is English.\ We also prescreen participants based on their approval rate ($97\%$ to $100\%$).
+The median time taken for each participant is 3.32 minutes and they are paid \$0.60, which leads to an hourly payment of $\$10.85$.
 Among the \withintuition, 70 hold the assumed intuitions.

 Participants are first presented with brief information about the study and a consent form.
 Next, for the \withintuition group, to measure their intuitions, they are asked about which feature is more important and whether the correlation is positive.
 For \nointuition group, they skip this step.
-Then, participants proceed to complete the main part of the study, in which they answer 8 adult income prediction questions.
+Then, participants proceed to complete the main part of the study, in which they answer 8 adult income prediction questions. \figref{fig:user_interface} shows screenshots of the question answering page for the two groups.
 The order of instances is randomized across participants.
 As a final step, they complete an exit survey.

+\paragraph{Data.} Specifically, we construct `high education low age' samples as masters with age varying from 23 to 26. `low education high age' samples are middle school with age varying from 46 to 49.
+To avoid the task being too artificial, we use different ages for A-H for a participant.
+To further remove the potential effect due to the differences between ages, we create two groups of data so that the average age is the same for ABCD and EFGH.
+The full dataset can be found in Appendix Table~\ref{tab:data_instance}.
+We randomly assign participants to a data group and ensure that each group is assigned to a similar number of participants.